 Both Java Float and Double fall under primitive data types.
 That means they come with all the library functions in Java.
 So, there is a presence of the wrapper method in these double float variables.
 The wrapper method is used to make an object from a function.

-The wrapper class of float will be the java. lang.
-Float & for double is the java. lang.Double.
-The use of these classes for floating point values is discussed below.
+The wrapper class of float will be the Java class. lang.
+Float & for double is the Java. lang.Double.
+The use of these classes for floating-point values is discussed below.

 import java.lang.*; // Importing Package For More Accuracy